Entropic Driving Force Behind DNA and RNA Structures

 Entropic flexibilities of the nucleic acid backbone can be roughly divided into three levels according to length scales (see illustration).
 (I) On the coarsest level, there are “shape-shifting” fluctuations, like those involved in the folding/unfolding of an RNA or during ligand binding of a riboswitch.
 (II) Within the tertiary fold, there are ss tracts along the sequence, particularly in loops and junctions which are conformationally floppier than the others.
 (III) Finally, even within the secondary structures (e.g. helices), conformational flexibilities along the backbone remain within each nucleotide.
 While we may be used to seeing a single conformation in crystallographic structures, conformational fluctuations persists along the backbone.
 These “residual” entropic fluctuations are depicted by those motions inside the circle labeled (III).

-Mathematics of the Nucleic Acid Backbone
+The Mathematics of Nucleic Acid Backbone Conformations

 Can the backbone of a biopolymer as complex as a nucleic acid be understood by mathematics?
 In a short answer: Yes!

 Being able to enumerate the conformational states of the sugar-phosphate chain is the key to understanding ssDNA and RNA structures.
 There are 30+ atoms on each nucleotide.
 While an analytical formulation for finding all the backbone conformations for a polymer as complicated as a nucleic acid may seem like an impossible task, there are significant redundancies on the sugar-phosphate backbone that makes the mathematics manageable.
 The BCV/-c solution (see figure), described in a few of our papers, consists of: (1) closure of the ribose ring, (2) the phosphate linkage closure and (3) excluded volume due to backbone atom steric interactions.
 The solution works for both RNA and DNA (with and without the 2’ OH).